jiko/cyborgmanifesto/index.md

-<p>Both Marxist/socialist-feminisms and radical feminisms have simul-taneously
+<p>Both Marxist/socialist-feminisms and radical feminisms have simultaneously
-naturalized and denatured the category 'woman' and conscious-ness of the social lives of 'women'.
+naturalized and denatured the category 'woman' and consciousness of the social lives of 'women'.
 Perhaps a schematic caricature can highlight both kinds of moves.
 Marxian socialism is rooted in an analysis of wage labour which reveals class structure.
 The consequence of the wage relationship